British Army during the Victorian Era: Artillery

-The second half of the 19th century saw revolutionary changes when the old smoothbore cannons were replaced by rifled cannons.
-This enabled the use of elongated, rotation-stabilised shells, which significantly improved range and accuracy.
-A groundbreaking innovation was William Armstrong's breech-loading guns, first introduced in the late 1850s.
-Mounted artillery received 9-pounder Armstrong guns, while field batteries used 12-pounders.
-Despite their technical advantages, Armstrong's breech-loading guns were complex and expensive, leading to a temporary return to rifled muzzle-loaders, especially after official trials in the 1860s favoured the simpler and more robust muzzle-loading system, particularly for heavy guns.
+In the second half of the 19th century, conventional smoothbore cannons were gradually replaced by breech-loading guns.
+This development allowed for the use of elongated projectiles stabilised by rotation, which increased the range and accuracy of the guns.
+This led William Armstrong to develop a 12-pounder breech-loading cannon with a screw breech in 1858.
+High costs and immature technology, particularly with regard to the breech-loading system, led the army to continue using muzzle-loaders until 1881.
+In the late 1860s, the army standardised its artillery and introduced variants for mountain, field, siege, medium and heavy guns.

-At the end of the 1860s, the British government standardised most heavy and field artillery guns with rifled barrels and used variants for mountain, field, siege, medium and heavy guns.
 Coastal and fortress defences lagged behind field artillery in terms of modernisation and often relied on converted smoothbore guns.
-Nevertheless, by the late 1870s, new steel rifled guns began to replace these older guns, with the 13-pounder for horse and field artillery and the 6.3 cm mountain gun representing significant advances in design.
+Nevertheless, by the late 1870s, new breech-loading guns began to replace these older guns, with the 13-pounder for mounted and field artillery and the 6.3 cm mountain gun representing significant advances in design.
 Artillery ammunition developed in parallel with the guns themselves.
-Throughout the era of smoothbore guns, round balls, grapeshot and ordinary shells were standard.
+Throughout the era of smoothbore guns, round balls, and grapeshot were standard.
 Invented in the late 18th century by Lieutenant Henry Shrapnel and further developed in the 19th century, the Shrapnel shell became an important anti-personnel projectile that scattered balls at a predetermined point in its trajectory.